saichandureddy/saichandureddy/README.md

 Let me introduce myself,

-I'm Sai Mandadapu, a passionate Data Engineering and Analytics enthusiast, recently graduated from Northeastern University with master's degree in Data Analytics Engineering.
-I am excited to embark on the next chapter of my journey in the dynamic world of Data Science.
-I am actively seeking opportunities where I can apply my skills and knowledge to drive meaningful insights and actionable solutions.
-If you're looking for a dedicated and enthusiastic team member who is eager to contribute and learn, I'd love to connect!
+I'm Sai Chandra Reddy Mandadapu, a Data Analyst with a master's degree in Data Analytics Engineering from Northeastern University.
+I currently work in marketing analytics, retail, and customer insights, leveraging data to deliver meaningful insights and support business decisions.
+Passionate about continuous learning, I am focused on upskilling in advanced analytics, machine learning and Artificial Intelligence to grow into new roles and take on greater challenges.

 ### 👨🏻‍💻 Work Experience :